Graduate Program Overview

 5. A Personal essay should clearly and concisely communicate your objectives for pursuing the curriculum and degree for which you seek admission.
 The essay should also include a statement regarding why you wish to enroll in Earth Sciences at Montana State University and who you wish to work with.
 The essay will be uploaded to the online application.

-6. The graduate admissions process for International students can be found here.
-International students should have a TOEFL score of 237 (computer), 580 (paper) or 93 (internet) for admission.
+6. The graduate admissions process for International students are outlined by the Graduate School.
+International students may require evidence of english language proficiency.
+The department minimum scores for the TOEFL test are of 237 (computer), 580 (paper) or 93 (internet).
 For the IELTS test a 7.0 total band score is required.
-Financial certificate information is found here.

 7. All students must achieve a 3.0 GPA or higher unless there are unusual mitigating circumstances.

-8. Students are strongly recommended to contact potential advisors in advance of applying for graduate admission.
+8. Students should identify at least one prospective advisor on their online application and essay, based on their intended field of study.
+Students are strongly recommended to contact potential advisors in advance of applying for graduate admission.